-Early November 2015 – Early January 2016 (Dates for specific events will vary)
+Early November 2021 – Early January 2022 (Dates for specific events will vary)

-2014 Holiday Activities & Events Info
+Christmas Holiday Activities & Events Info

 There’s just so much to do at Walt Disney World during the Holiday season.
-In addition to special parades and entertainment, dazzling decorations, holiday treats and themed fireworks in the parks, there’s lots to do at the resorts and Downtown Disney too.
+In addition to special parades and entertainment, dazzling decorations, holiday treats and themed fireworks in the parks, there’s lots to do at the resorts and Disney Springs too.
 So let’s get started – it’s going to take a while to tell you about it all!

 It’s the Busiest Time of Year

 The week between Christmas and the New Years at Walt Disney World Resort is not for “first-time” vacationers, those who think it’s just about the rides or those who do not like crowds.
 That being said, it can be a most wonderful time of the year – if you plan ahead, know what to expect and come mentally prepared for the challenges.

 For the past few years, Magic Kingdom park in particular has had to close its gates due to capacity crowds the week between Christmas and New Years.
 In addition, the Transportation and Ticket Center Parking lots that service the Magic Kingdom have, on occasion, reached capacity.
 Guests arriving at the toll plaza of the Magic Kingdom Park on such days are then directed to alternate parking at Epcot where they have the option to park and then use Resort transportation (monorails and/or buses) to return to Magic Kingdom.
 Parking at all of the monorail and Epcot area resorts is severely restricted beginning a few days prior to Christmas and continuing until after the New Year.
 High levels of traffic on New Years Eve night typically cause road closures and traffic pattern changes around property.